Topics

 Group plans are often offered in different packages that are priced differently with some that cover more benefits than others.
 Most insurers categorize group health insurance plans in three ways: basic, advanced, and premium.

-To help you understand how much you’ll pay, we’ve created a table with the coverage costs per person per year in an organization for a group health plan with different benefits:
+To help you understand how much you’ll pay, we’ve created a table with the average cost of group health insurance per person per year in an organization for a plan with different benefits:

 Feature Basic Plan Advanced Plan Premium Plan